 To finish the effect, concentrate on the top and bottom of the picture.
 Create the selections there and apply a slightly stronger Wave filter.

-After this, you can move onto the final step, distorting the colours in Photoshop.
+After this, you can move onto the final step, distorting the colors in Photoshop.

-How to Create a 3D Glitch Effect by Colour Distortion
+How to Create a 3D Glitch Effect by Color Distortion